guillebot/openhab-sucks/README.md

 5. If and only if (3) it's ok: Clone this repo and run `ecovacs-mqtt-gateway.py`

+Run it with python3.

 It should remain running in the background, for that, I recommend [Supervisor](http://supervisord.org/)

 There is a provided supervisord [ecovacs.ini](https://github.com/guillebot/openhab-sucks/blob/master/supervisord/ecovacs.ini) example.

 # Concept

 I'm using sucks library to connect to the Ecovacs system and monitor for status and activity.
-At startup (kind of) and whenever a status change is detected, it publishes the values to the mqtt broker [Eclipse Mosquitto](https://mosquitto.org/).
-I also listen for mqtt control messages to send commands to the vacuum cleaners.
+At startup and whenever a status change is detected, it publishes the values to the mqtt broker [Eclipse Mosquitto](https://mosquitto.org/).
+It also listen for mqtt control messages to send commands to the vacuum cleaners.

 I use [MQTT](http://mqtt.org/) for all my IoT/Sensors communications to [OpenHAB](https://www.openhab.org/) and strongly recommend everybody to do so.

-[MQTT](http://mqtt.org/) it's standard, lightewight, easy to deploy, easy to monitor from any device, and gives you the possibility of isolate devices from the home automation controller with a simple standard layer of abstraction.
+[MQTT](http://mqtt.org/) it's standard, lightewight, easy to deploy, easy to monitor from any device, and gives the possibility of isolate devices from the home automation controller with a simple standard layer of abstraction.

-You can use the provided [ecovacs.items](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.items) and [ecovacs.sitemap](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.sitemap) to show the status on your OpenHAB installation, and control the robot from OpenHAB, or just listen/command to the mqtt topics using your preferred software.
+If you are an OpenHAB user, you can use the provided [ecovacs.items](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.items) and [ecovacs.sitemap](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.sitemap) to show the status of your robots and/or control them.

-It already provides some basic control, see bellow.
+If you are not an OpenHAB user, no matter how wrong you are, you can monitor and command via mqtt topics using your preferred software.

 # Features